jakewvincent/mkdnflow.nvim/README.md

 end
 ```

 * `links.transform_implicit` (function or `false`): A function that transforms the path of a link immediately before interpretation.
 It does not transform the actual text in the buffer but can be used to modify link interpretation.
-For instance, link paths that match a date pattern can be opened in a `journals` subdirectory of your wiki, and all others can be opened in a `pages` subdirectory, using the following function:
+For instance, link paths that match a date pattern can be opened in a `journals` subdirectory of your notebook, and all others can be opened in a `pages` subdirectory, using the following function:

 ```lua
 function(input)